tmetsch/suricate/README.md

 # Analytics as a Service

 Suricate is a very simple Analytics as a Service originally designed to analyze data streams coming from [DTrace](http://www.dtrace.org).
-Based the data models could be created and finally actions taken based on the model and new incoming data via AMQP.
+Based on that models could be created and finally actions taken based on the models and new incoming data via AMQP.

 With this first release this has become more a general purpose tool.
 The AMQP and DTrace part are stripped out for now.